Auschwitz concentration camp: Punishment, block 11

 Prisoners could be beaten and killed by guards and kapos for the slightest infraction of the rules.
 Polish historian Irena Strzelecka writes that kapos were given nicknames that reflected their sadism: "Bloody", "Iron", "The Strangler", "The Boxer".
-Based on the 275 extant reports of punishment in the Auschwitz archives, Strzelecka lists common infractions: returning a second time for food at mealtimes, removing your own gold teeth to buy bread, breaking into the pigsty to steal the pigs' food, putting your hands in your pockets.
+Based on the 275 extant reports of punishment in the Auschwitz archives, Strzelecka lists common infractions: returning a second time for food at mealtimes, removing one's gold teeth to buy bread, breaking into the pigsty to steal the pigs' food, putting one's hands into one's pockets.

-Flogging during roll-call was common.
-A flogging table called "the goat" immobilized prisoners' feet in a box, while they stretched themselves across the table.
+Flogging during rollcall was common.
+A flogging table called "the goat" immobilised prisoners' feet in a box, while they stretched themselves across the table.
 Prisoners had to count out the lashes—"25 mit besten Dank habe ich erhalten" ("25 received with many thanks")— and if they got the figure wrong, the flogging resumed from the beginning.
-Punishment by "the post" involved tying prisoners hands behind their backs with chains attached to hooks, then raising the chains so the prisoners were left dangling by the wrists.
+Punishment by "the post" involved tying prisoners' hands behind their backs with chains attached to hooks, then raising the chains so the prisoners were left dangling by the wrists.
 If their shoulders were too damaged afterwards to work, they might be sent to the gas chamber.
 Prisoners were subjected to the post for helping a prisoner who had been beaten, and for picking up a cigarette butt.
 To extract information from inmates, guards would force their heads onto the stove, and hold them there, burning their faces and eyes.